 Hey there!
-I’m John Kiat.
-At the moment I’m wrapping up my PhD in Psychology, with a focus on Neuroscience & Behavior, at the University of Nebraska-Lincoln with a anticipated graduation in May 2018.
-Pretty excited to see where I’ll be headed to from here!
+I’m John.
+At the moment I am wrapping up my PhD in Psychology, with focuses in Neuroscience & Behavior and Social Cognition, at the University of Nebraska-Lincoln with a projected graduation in May 2018.
+Pretty excited to see what’s next!

-Over the course of my career, I have the privilege of collaborating with individuals from a remarkably diverse range of disciplines (a big shout out to Jacob Cheadle, Robert Belli, Mike Dodd, Dennis Molfese and everyone whose helped me move forward in so many different ways).
-I’ve also had the honor of receiving tremendous support from the University of Nebraska-Lincoln which has supported my work through numerous fellowships including the Othmer, Fling and Dean awards.
+Over my career, I have the privilege of being mentored by and collaborating with individuals from a diverse range of disciplines (a big shout out to Jacob Cheadle, Robert Belli, Mike Dodd, Dennis Molfese and everyone who has helped me move forward in so many different ways).
+I’ve also had the honor of receiving tremendous support from the University of Nebraska-Lincoln through numerous fellowships including the Othmer, Fling and Dean awards.

-In the course of my career, I’ve received extensive training in behavioral-experimental methods, advanced statistical approaches including multi-level and mixed modelling techniques (shoutout to Lesa Hoffman & Jonathan Templin!) as well as various imaging methods through programs at UNL, the NIH (AFNI bootcamp) and courses at the MGH/MIT/HMS Martinos Center for biomedical imaging.
-This exposure to a broad range of methods has deeply influenced and enriched my research conceptualization process and methodological approaches.
+Technique-wise, I’ve received extensive training in behavioral-experimental methods, advanced statistical methods including multi-level and mixed modelling techniques (shoutout to Lesa Hoffman & Jonathan Templin!) as well as various imaging methods through programs at UNL, the NIH (AFNI boot camp) and courses at the MGH/MIT/HMS Martinos Center for biomedical imaging.